TheLongSentance/chatbot_conversation/README.md

     "conversation_seed": "I think Roger Federer is the GOAT!", "rounds": 2,
     "shared_prefix": "You are about to take part in a conversation...", "first_round_postfix": "This is the first round of the conversation.
-Please introduce yourself by name and state your first contribution to the conversation. ", "last_round_postfix": "This is now the last round of the conversation.
+Introduce yourself using your name {bot_name} and state your first contribution to the conversation. ", "last_round_postfix": "This is now the last round of the conversation.
+This is your last response that will be added the conversation.
 So think about your contributions to the conversation and the contributions of others, and put together a summary of your conclusions.
-If this is also the first round of the conversation, then there is only one round and you should put together a summary of your initial thoughts.
-Do not end this your final and last contribution to the conversation with more questions or prompts for the other participants. ", "bots": [
+If you have been told that this is also the first round of the conversation, then there is only one round and you should put together a summary of your initial thoughts.
+Never end your summary response with a question, but rather bring things to a natural close. ", "bots": [
         {
             "bot_name": "RogerFan",